 After our guided walking tour, you are free to explore this beautiful town further.
 After dinner at your leisure, why not take an after-dinner drink in one of the innumerable harbour side cafés whilst admiring the sleek lines of the MV Corona.

-This morning we depart on our last stretch of this cruise, arriving in Dubrovnik just after lunch.
-We take a guided tour of the old town, an independent city-state for much of its history, it has evolved differently to the rest of Croatia.
+As our elegant yacht drifts on past the rocky shores of the beautiful Elaphite Islands, if the weather allows, it’s your last chance to take a swim off the back of the ship as if it were your very own!
+After lunch on board, we arrive in Dubrovnik once more and take a guided tour of the old town.
+An independent city state for much of its history, it has evolved differently to the rest of Croatia.
 The city threw off its Venetian shackles during medieval times founding a commercial empire trading with the eastern Mediterranean, France, Spain and later the Ottoman Empire.
-As so often happened, the city began to reflect its resultant wealth and today this wonderfully Baroque city proudly nestles behind its huge imposing ramparts in a situation of outstanding natural beauty.
+As so often happened, the city began to reflect its resultant wealth and today this wonderfully Baroque city proudly nestles behind its huge imposing ramparts in a location of outstanding natural beauty.
 The main avenue, lined by intimate cafés, is completely paved with marble, which dazzles in the sunlight and gives credence to the city’s description as the ‘Pearl of the Adriatic’.
-Throughout the city you will find a wonderful array of monasteries, beautifully decorated churches and civic buildings dating from the 14th century.
+Throughout the city you will find a wonderful array of monasteries, beautifully decorated churches and civic buildings dating from the 14th-century.
 The guided walking tour encompasses all this and more, after which you are free to explore as you wish.